jorgemoralespou/lab-devconfcz24/workshop/content/14-the-training-portal.md

 command: kubectl get trainingportal educates-cli -o yaml
 ```

-The trainingportal defines runtime configuration for each workshop that exposes, like
+The trainingportal defines runtime configuration for each workshop it exposes, like
 maximum number of sessions, duration for the workshop, idle time to be considered abandoned,
 and many more as well as the url and credentials to access the portal in different ways.